Job Costing In QuickBooks

 (Item-based) reports.
 Check Item details to see if actuals appear reasonable.

-Check these reports to see what costs are ‘committed’ but not yet entered into job cost reports.
+Check these reports to see what costs are ‘committed’ but not yet entered into job costing reports.

 Step 4: Modify or Take Corrective Action